material-motion/material-motion/specifications/plans/SpringTo.md

       }
     }

-## Public plans
+## Contract

-### SpringTo

-Contract: one or more one-dimensional springs pull a property's current value to a provided `destination`.
+One or more one-dimensional springs pull a property's current value to a provided `destination`.

 If a `configuration` is provided then the associated spring's configuration should be updated to match the provided values.